Graph-structured tensor optimization for nonlinear density control and mean field games: Convex graph-structured tensor optimization

-where $w_{j}$ is defined analogously to \eqref{eq:script_P} as
+where $w_{j}$ is defined analogously to \eqref{eq:script_P_marginal} as

-Similar expressions hold for the inclusion problem for $U_{t_1, t_2, k_2}$.
-Furthermore, reexamning the proof of Theorem~\ref{thm:convergence} and \ref{thm:linear_convergence_v2}, it can be readily seen that by modifying the assumptions accordingly, i.e., stating the assumptions in terms of each function $g^{(t)}_{k_1}$ and $f^{(t_1, t_2)}_{k_2}$, the results can be extended to this setting.
+Similar expressions hold for the inclusion problem for $U_{t_1, t_2, \tilde{k}_2}$.
+Furthermore, reexamining the proof of Theorem~\ref{thm:convergence} and \ref{thm:linear_convergence_v2}, it can be readily seen that by modifying the assumptions accordingly, the results can be extended to this setting.
 For brevity, we omit explicitly stating these results.

-Finally, by reexaminig the argument of sequentially eliminating the modes of the tensor as in \cite{elvander2020multi, haasler2021multimarginal, haasler2021scalable}, one can see that the efficiency in computing $w_j$ and $W_{j_1, j_2}$ in \eqref{eq:script_P_modified} only depends on the underlying graph structure $(\ccV, \ccE)$, and not on the number of cost functions associated with each marginal and bimarginal.
+Finally, by reexamining the argument of sequentially eliminating the modes of the tensor as in \cite{elvander2020multi, haasler2021multimarginal, haasler2021scalable}, one can see that the efficiency in computing $w_j$ in \eqref{eq:script_P_modified} (and also $W_{j_1, j_2}$) only depends on the underlying graph structure $(\ccV, \ccE)$, and not on the number of cost functions associated with each marginal (and bimarginal).
 Therefore, we can still efficiently solve the inclusions for ``simple functions'' and graph structures for which the projections can be easily computed.